 - Cheap or faulty SD card

-- SD card is not compatible with the card reader
+- SD card is not compatible with the card reader.

-The other scenarios because of which memory card capacity is reduced might be Bad Sectors.
+This error often occurs with large-capacity SDHC or SDXC cards, which can exceed 250 GB.
+If the card reader or device doesn’t support such high capacities, the device may create a smaller partition.
 Bad Sectors are damaged storage sectors that don’t respond to read or write commands.
-It also leads to the memory card not storing new data issue.
+It also leads to the memory card not storing new data.

 Best Time to Restore the SD Card to its Full Capacity?